Many of the acceptable forms of ID are now available in a digital version. These include:

-Scanning digital ID
+Scanning and checking digital ID

 You are required to check that the digital ID is valid, as you would with hard copy ID.
 When checking digital ID, staff should: